syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 N> Custom symbol collections should be added in the App.xaml file.

-### How to customize the default appearance of the symbols in the built-in categories
+### Customize the appearance of the symbols in the built-in categories

 Built-in symbol categories symbol sizes are equivalent to Visio symbol size.
 Each symbol available in the category collection can be customized by the [PrepareSymbolViewModel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_PrepareSymbolViewModel_System_Object_System_String_System_String_) virtual method of the stencil class.
 Symbols can be modified by using the following properties of  `PrepareSymbolViewModel` method,